ingomueller-net/ThunderBirthDay/readme.txt

 |     Possible new features         |
 +-----------------------------------+

+* The description on AMO has to be improved: it has to be clear to the user that ThunderBirthDay provides a new type of calendar and that it doesn't just export events.

 * Maybe we can use nsIAddrDBListener to track changes to the address book, so there is no need to refresh anymore, or at least, changes will be tracked immediately.